treehouses/cli/README.md

-gpio                                      displays raspberry pi model and corresponding GPIO ports changelog [view|compare]                  displays the most recent changes to treehouses shutdown [now|in|force]                   shutdown the system log2ram [on|off]                          force logs to be stored in ram and only writes to disk on shutdown
+gpio                                      displays raspberry pi model and corresponding GPIO ports changelog [view|compare]                  displays the most recent changes to treehouses shutdown [now|in|force]                   shutdown the system
 ```

 ## Additional README's